Paklock/HackRF1/Update-firmware.md

 This is a special mode to update the firmware in case of problems.
 To enable this, you should reset your device holding the RESET and DFU buttons at the same time, while doing this, release RESET, and then release DFU.
 The leds should be ON and the screen wont show anything.

 If you are in Windows, from the release package double click `dfu_hackrf_one.bat` and follow the instructions.
-Do not disconnect or reset your Portapack after that procedure, continue in the step 3 of the [normal procedure](Update-firmware#normal-procedure).
+Do not disconnect or reset your PortaPack after that procedure, continue in the step 3 of the [normal procedure](Update-firmware#normal-procedure).

 ## Alternative environment